MaxwellFB/Scraping-HowLongToBeat/README.md

 False
 ```

-### Story the time
+### Store time

-To store the time, was created a class.
-There we can collect what we want.
+To store time, was created a class. where we can store and collect what we wish.

 If we type only the name we receive a complete time text:
 ```